pytgcalls/pytgcalls/README.md

 > - 480p = 864
 > - 720p = 1280
 >
-> If you have any problem with green screen or un-synchronized video, it can be one of the problem:
+> If you have any problem with green screen or un-synchronized video, it can be one of these problems:
 > - Invalid FFMPEG command
-> - The video quality is higher than the original video
+> - The video quality specified to convert is higher than the original video one
 > - Invalid PyTgCalls video parameters

 ## Conversion commands